When it comes to pellet grills, Traeger are king.

 A new Traeger pellet grill is a major investment, so it’s important for you to do your research before you decide to pull the trigger.

 Especially when there are lots of brands making excellent quality wood pellet grills.

 In a rush?
-The Traeger Pro 575 was redesigned in 2019 and represents the best value for most people.
+The Traeger Pro 575 is the best-selling pellet grill in the world and represents the best value for most people.

 Understanding the Traeger grill lineup